Remote Access Overview

 command to verify that you cannot log in to the device using Telnet from this source address.
 This packet should be rejected, and the packet header information for this packet should be logged in the firewall filter log buffer in the PFE.user@R1> telnet 192.168.255.2 source 192.168.255.1 Trying 192.168.255.2... telnet: connect to address 192.168.255.2: Connection refused telnet: Unable to connect to remote host

-The output shows the Telnet connection is rejected.
-This confirms the filter is generating an ICMP error message, and that it correctly blocks Telnet traffic when sent from a disallowed source address.
+The output shows that the Telnet connection is rejected.
+This output confirms that the filter is generating an ICMP error message and that it correctly blocks Telnet traffic when sent from a disallowed source address.

 Use the